 What exactly can you measure if you decide to install remote monitoring systems at your apiary and how can that help you?
 Usually, the devices you need to install are two: An In-Hive monitor sensor and an electronic scale.

 The In-Hive sensor stations will allow you to keep track of the following parameters:

-• Optimizing the number of your manual inspections needed simply because all the information you need is right in front of you – 24/7, delivered on interactive dashboard;
+- Optimizing the number of your manual inspections needed simply because all the information you need is right in front of you – 24/7, delivered on an interactive dashboard;

 The benefits of remote hive monitoring with Bee Smart is the quick notification of changes in colony conditions that can be linked to key events in the environment or internal to the hive.

 The information we provide allows you to get to know your bees better, as a result, they are healthier and more productive simply because the bees get what they need when they need it.